Retrieval-Augmented Generation for Reliable Interpretation of Radio Regulations: Background

 \subsection{LLMs}

 LLMs are transformer-based neural networks \cite{vaswani2023attentionneed,xiao2025foundationslargelanguagemodels} trained on massive text corpora to acquire broad language understanding and reasoning capabilities.
+Recent models such as GPT-4 \cite{hurst2024gpt} and GPT-5 demonstrate remarkable progress, yet still exhibit hallucinations and limited long-term memory \cite{fourati2025coherence}.

-Their performance can be further enhanced through several complementary strategies.
+LLMs performance can be further enhanced through several complementary strategies.
 Supervised fine-tuning (SFT) adapts pretrained models to specific domains or tasks by updating their parameters on curated labeled data \cite{raffel2023exploringlimitstransferlearning,hu2021loralowrankadaptationlarge,xu2023parameterefficientfinetuningmethodspretrained}, while reinforcement learning from human feedback (RLHF) aligns their behavior with human preferences through reward-based optimization \cite{ouyang2022traininglanguagemodelsfollow}.
 Both methods directly modify the model’s parametric memory, embedding new knowledge into its weights, yet this knowledge remains static and can quickly become obsolete, especially in rapidly evolving or highly regulated domains \cite{ovadia2024finetuningretrievalcomparingknowledge}.

 In contrast, prompt learning \cite{zhou2022large, kharrat2024acing} and prompt engineering \cite{sahoo2024systematic} guide model behavior without altering its parameters, using carefully crafted instructions or few-shot exemplars to induce desired task behavior at inference time.
 Relatedly, chain-of-thought (CoT) \cite{wei2022chain} prompting encourages models to generate intermediate reasoning steps before producing an answer, which improves multi-step reasoning but does not expand the model’s knowledge base.
-While these approaches enhance task adaptability and reasoning ability, they cannot update or extend the underlying knowledge stored in the model’s parameters, leaving LLMs vulnerable to hallucinations, especially in specialized or fast-changing domains.
+While these approaches enhance task adaptability and reasoning ability, they cannot update or extend the underlying knowledge stored in the model’s parameters, leaving LLMs vulnerable to hallucinations \cite{fourati2025coherence}, especially in specialized or fast-changing domains.

 These limitations motivate the use of RAG, which complements LLMs and the above approaches with non-parametric memory by retrieving relevant external documents at inference time, thereby grounding their outputs in accurate, verifiable, and up-to-date information.